 8. Darr (1993)

-With a boy-next-door look, Shah Rukh Khan portrays the exact opposite character of an obsessed lover who can go to any lengths in order to win Kiran’s (Juhi Chawla) heart.
+Shah Rukh Khan for years now has rocked his boy-next-door look to perfection.
+But in Darr, he portrays the exact opposite character of an obsessed lover.
+So obsessed, that he can go to any lengths in order to win Kiran’s (Juhi Chawla) heart.
 Shah Rukh Khan’s stellar performance in this movie was widely appreciated.
 With legendary Yash Chopra’s direction accompanied by a gripping storyline, this psychological thriller has managed to build a cult following over the years.